anonymoose/ibclient/README.md

-# Interactive Brokers java client
+# Interactive Brokers Java Client

 Interactive Brokers provides Java source code that can act as an async client to talk to IB.
 It's not so bad once you get it set up.